fm4d/KickassAPI/README.md

 =====

 There are two objects - Search for searching and Latest for kickass.to/new/
-Torrents are parsed into namedtuples called Torrent, there is function lookup() for simple print of name, author, size and age.
+Torrents are parsed into namedtuples called Torrent and there is function lookup()
+to simply print name, author, size and age of torrent.

 Printing first 25 torrents of "Game of thrones"
 ```python